A new report – commissioned by Peel Environmental – reveals developing a hydrogen economy in the North West could:

-- Carbon dioxide reductions of up to 10 million tonnes per annum by 2050
+- Bring carbon dioxide reductions of up to 10 million tonnes per annum by 2050

-- Air quality improvements for Greater Manchester and Liverpool city regions would result from the use of hydrogen as a road transport fuel decreasing emissions of NOx and particulates
+- See air quality improvements for Greater Manchester and Liverpool city regions resulting from the use of hydrogen as a road transport fuel decreasing emissions of NOx and particulates

 It outlines how delivery of a hydrogen network between Greater Manchester and Liverpool could significantly de-carbonise the region’s energy, usher in a new era of hydrogen-fueled vehicles and cut CO2 emissions by 10 million tonnes per year by 2050.
 It could also improve air quality by reducing particulate matter and nitrogen oxides in the atmosphere, produced by the region’s road vehicles.